A 13-year-old Burien boy fatally shot a stranger because he ‘just felt like doing it,’ sheriff’s detectives say

 The King County Medical Examiner’s Office identified Hassan Ali Hassan, who died Thursday, as the shooting victim.

 On Tuesday, the teen followed the victim for a block, walking west along South 152nd Street, then pulled a gun from his pocket and shot the man in the back of the head just after 9 p.m., according to the probable cause statement outlining the sheriff’s case against the teen.
 Sheriff’s spokesman Sgt.
-Ryan Abbott said the shooting occurred in the 400 block of South 152nd Street, directly across from the Highline Performing Art Center.
+Ryan Abbott said the shooting occurred in the 400 block of South 152nd Street, directly across from the Highline Performing Arts Center.

 The man who was shot fell to the ground unconscious, and a 9 mm shell casing was found 20 feet from his location, says the probable cause statement.
 People who live in the area called 911.